f2re/md2pdf/README.md

 Before converting to PDF, use the KaTeX checker to validate your formulas:
 - Detects syntax errors and unsupported commands
 - Provides detailed error messages with line numbers
-- Supports auto-correction with LLM integration
+- Supports auto-correction with LLM integration (LMStudio & Ollama)
 - Handles single files, multiple files, or entire directories

 ### Fallback behavior